-This checklist can be applied to any ecommerce store built with Shopify to increase your traffic from search engines as quickly as possible.
+This checklist can be applied to any e-commerce store built with Shopify to increase your traffic from search engines as quickly as possible.

-This checklist can be applied to any ecommerce store built with Shopify to increase your traffic from search engines as quickly as possible.
+This checklist can be applied to any e-commerce store built with Shopify to increase your traffic from search engines as quickly as possible.

-You certainly will not be able to go through this whole checklist in a single day, and that’s OK.
+You certainly will not be able to go through this whole Shopify SEO checklist in a single day, and that’s OK.
 Download the PDF version below and so you can keep track of what is done over the next few days.

-It provides useful data about your website’s performance in Google’s search results.
+This free tool provides useful data about your website’s performance in Google’s search results.
 For example:

 Plus, Search Console is useful to perform technical SEO tasks like:

 Finally, Search Console is how you get communications from Google about:

 Search Console is a must-have SEO tool for your Shopify store.